PS4 Sales Continue to Grow, System Leads Xbox One By Wide Margin

-Report: PlayStation 4 Extends Sales Lead, Controls Nearly 70% of “Two-Console” Market
+Report: PlayStation 4 Extends Sales Lead, Controls Nearly 70% of ‘Two-Consol'” Market

 While exact sales figures for this generations consoles haven’t been updated in a bit, new statements from Electronic Arts suggests that Sony’s PlayStation 4 has taken another significant jump over Microsoft’s Xbox One through the end of 2017 (via Ars Technia).